View Vida Brennan's Obituary on bradfordera.com and share memories

 |

+Surviving are one son, Ricky Brennan at home, two daughters, Judy (Ken) Kio and Donna (Gary) Hobbs, both of Eldred; four grandchildren and nine great-grandchildren; a sister, Lois (Charles) Olmstead of Port Allegany; and a sister-in-law, Joann Crowley of Turtlepoint.

+She was preceded in death by a son, Michael Brennan in 1970, and a brother, Marion Hultz.

-Friends may call at the Frame Funeral Home, Eldred, on Tuesday from 3 until 7 p.m.
-A Mass of Christian Burial will be celebrated on Wednesday, Jan.
-8, at the St. Mary's Catholic, Sartwell at 11 a.m.
+Friends may call today at the Frame Funeral Home in Eldred from 3 until 7 p.m.
+A Mass of Christian Burial will be held on Wednesday (Jan.
+8, 2020) at 11 a.m. at the St. Mary's Church in Sartwell with the Rev. Thomas Brown as celebrant.
+Burial will follow in the St. Mary's Cemetery.
+The rosary will be recited at 6:45 p.m. today at the funeral home.

-Funeral arrangements are incomplete and a complete obituary will be in the Tuesday edition of the paper.